Table Of Contents

 Sometimes it’s the simplest things.
 Online trading relies on stable internet access, and an outage at the wrong moment can stop you from placing, adjusting, or closing trades.
 This could result in significant losses, especially during periods of market volatility when you need to be acting quickly.

-To read a detailed article we wrote on the nature of online trading fraud in FOREX, go here.
-The risks are similar for stock traders.
 Unlicensed or unregulated brokers are a significant risk in online trading.
 These brokers may not act under the control of a regulator and may not follow standard financial regulations, which means they can manipulate trades, charge hidden fees, or simply disappear with your funds.
-We can’t say it enough—always trade only with brokers licensed by reputable regulatory bodies.
+I can’t say it enough—always trade only with brokers licensed by reputable regulatory bodies.

-Overleveraging by opening positions that are too large for your account size increases the likelihood of losing your capital quickly.
-We get it; leverage seems like a sweet deal, but a single large market move can wipe out a substantial portion of your account, or worse, put you in debt due to the size of the positions relative to your available funds.
+Opening positions that are too large for your account increases the likelihood of losing your capital quickly.
+I get it; leverage seems like a sweet deal, but a single large market move can wipe out a substantial portion of your account, or worse, put you in debt due to the size of the positions relative to your available funds.

 Investing in assets that experience a long-term decline can erode your capital over time.
 Holding onto a losing trade with the hope of a reversal, rather than cutting losses, can lead to even larger losses as the asset’s value continues to drop.